bootstrap-vue/bootstrap-vue/docs/components/alert/README.md

 with the dismiss button.

 #### Auto dismissing alerts:
-To create a `<b-alert>` that dismisses automatically after a period of time, set the `show` prop to the number of seconds you would like the `<b-alert>` to remain visible for.
+To create a `<b-alert>` that dismisses automatically after a period of time, assign to the `v-model` prop, holding  the number of seconds you would like the `<b-alert>` to remain visible for.